 Submit detailed test procedures, prepared and signed by the NICET Level [III][or][IV] Fire Alarm Technician, and the representative of the installing company, [and reviewed by the QFPE] [60][] days prior to performing system tests.
-Detailed test procedures must list all components of the installed system such as initiating devices and circuits, notification appliances and circuits, control devices/equipment, batteries, transmitting and receiving equipment, power sources/supply, annunciators, special hazard equipment, emergency communication equipment, interface equipment, and surge protective devices.
+Detailed test procedures must list all components of the installed system such as initiating devices and circuits, notification appliances and circuits, signaling line devices and circuits, control devices/equipment, batteries, transmitting and receiving equipment, power sources/supply, annunciators, special hazard equipment, emergency communication equipment, interface equipment, and surge protective devices.
 Test procedures must include sequence of testing, time estimate for each test, and sample test data forms.
-The test data forms must be in a check-off format (pass/fail with space to add applicable test data; similar to the forma in NFPA 72 and NFPA 4.)
+The test data forms must be in a check-off format (pass/fail with space to add applicable test data; similar to the forms in NFPA 72 and NFPA 4.)
 The test procedures and accompanying test data forms must be used for the pre-Government testing and the Government testing.
 The test data forms must record the test results and must:

 - a.
-Identify the NFPA Class of all Initiating Device Circuits (IDC), and Notification Appliance Circuits (NAC). - b.
+Identify the NFPA Class of all Initiating Device Circuits (IDC), and Notification Appliance Circuits (NAC), Voice Notification System Circuits (NAC Audio), and Signaling Line Circuits (SLC). - b.
 Identify each test required by NFPA 72 Test Methods and required test herein to be performed on each component, and describe how these tests must be performed. - c.
 Identify each component and circuit as to type, location within the facility, and unique identity within the installed system.
 Provide necessary floor plan sheets showing each component location, test location, and alphanumeric identity.

 - d.
-Identify all test equipment and personnel required to perform each test (including equipment necessary for smoke detector testing.
+Identify all test equipment and personnel required to perform each test including equipment necessary for smoke detector testing.
 The use of magnets is not permitted. - e.
 Provide space to identify the date and time of each test.
 Provide space to identify the names and signatures of the individuals conducting and witnessing each test.